MeatPopsicle/proxboard/README.md

 # Installation

-- Place this into a directory in your web server node (e.g: /var/www/html/) and make sure it is accessible via HTTP.
+- Place this into a 'proxboard' directory in your web server node (e.g: /var/www/html/proxboard) and make sure it is accessible via HTTP.

 - Move config.php safely out of public reach into /etc/proxmox-dashboard/config.php and edit it with your Proxmox IP, credentials and node name.